jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 end
 ```

+The method then returns the index number of this *almost* winning group of cells.
+If there is no almost won condition, the method returns 'nil.'
+In the example above, because ["X", " ", "X"] is a match as *almost* won, the almost_won method would return it's index, or 0.
+Recall that what the indexes represent in the #win_indexes array (X's or O's) are the same as what they represent in the WIN_COMBINATIONS array (0-8).
+Therefore, the '0' that is returned is representative of the first three spots in the board's cell array [0, 1, 2].

-Through similar means, the A.I. can also detect whether or not it's opponent has almost won.
-Once it detects whether or not there is an *almost* winning condition, it simply needs to make or block the winning move in the location (which we can refer to as the 'winning cell').
-It can obtain this via getting the index of whatever cell remains blank (" ") in the almost winning array,
+Through similar means, the A.I. can also detect whether or not its opponent has almost won.

+Once it knows whether or not there is an *almost* winning condition for either itself or its opponent, it simply needs to make or block the winning move in the location that is required to win (which we can refer to as the 'winning cell').
+We can obtain this via getting the index of whatever cell remains blank (" ") in the *almost winning* array,

 ```
 def win_or_block
-    winning_cell = [almost_won].index(" ")
+    winning_cell = @game.win_indexes[almost_won].index(" ")
 ```

-and then matching it up with its corresponding board index via the Game class's WIN_COMBINATIONS constant.
+and then matching up that index with its corresponding board index via the Game class's WIN_COMBINATIONS constant (recalling that the #win_indexes index that the #almost_won method returns corresponds to the same index in the WIN_COMBINATIONS array):

 ```
     Game.win_combinations[almost_won][winning_cell]
 ```

-If there is no almost winning move, the program needs to make the next best possible move, the middle, followed by any of the corners, then any remaining available blank square on the board.
-Besides an immediate winning or losing condition, the optimal moves on the board can be represented in an array 'optimal_moves.'
+If there is no *almost* winning move, the program needs to make the next best possible move: the middle, followed by any of the corners, then any remaining available blank square on the board.
+Besides an immediate winning or losing condition, which is the first thing the A.I. should check for, the fallback optimal moves can be represented in an array 'optimal_moves.'

 ```
 optimal_moves = [5, 1, 3, 7, @game.board.cells.index(" ")]
 ```

-This way, the A.I. is always scanning the board for the binary either winning or losing conditions to achieve or prevent a win, and making the best strategic moves otherwise.
+This way, the A.I. is always scanning the board for either a winning or losing condition to achieve or prevent a win, and making the best strategic moves otherwise.

-After some more refactoring and with the logic abstracted away, here's the final A.I. #move method for my first successful implementation of an unbeatable Tic-Tac-Toe 'bot.
-Perhaps I'll refactor the code some more one day to implement the more generalized, simple Minimax algorithm.
+After some more refactoring, here's the final A.I. #move method for my first successful implementation of an unbeatable Tic-Tac-Toe bot:

 ```
 def move(board)